QI Program Goals and Objectives

 - Provide members with 24/7 access to clinical staff for informational questions and education about assessing their basic health care needs.

 - Evaluate patient safety through continuous monitoring of polypharmacy utilization.

 - Assess the over and under-utilization of services as needed.

-- Ensure easy and timely access to accurate information through customer service representatives, phone lines, internet or website.
+- Ensure easy and timely access to accurate information through Horizon customer service units and/or the Horizon website.

 - Resolve inquiries, complaints and appeals in a timely manner.

 - Measure member and provider satisfaction through analysis of complaints and survey data to identify areas for improvement and develop improvement action plans.

 Goal: Maintain compliance with state and federal regulatory requirements and accreditation standards.